How to lay turf - instant turf installation guide

 Before your turf arrives

-Remove the weeds either by hand or spray with a glyphosate herbicide (e.g. Roundup), then wait until the weeds die (seven to ten days).
+Remove the weeds either by hand or spray with a glyphosate herbicide (e.g. Roundup), then wait until the weeds die (7 to 10 days).
 A second application may be required.
 Remove all debris including any small rocks and twigs.

-Tip: If removing an existing lawn and replacing with a new variety, consider hiring a turf cutter for large areas.
+Tip: Laying turf next to existing grass is straightforward, but it’s not advised to lay it over existing lawn.
+If removing an existing lawn and replacing it with a new variety, consider hiring a turf cutter for large areas.

 Use a rotary hoe (available for hire) to cultivate the whole area.
 You can also dig it over thoroughly with a garden fork to a depth of about 150mm.
 Remove any rocks, stones or sticks that come to the surface as you cultivate.
-If you are applying gypsum (to treat a clay soil), this is the stage to do it.
+If you are applying gypsum (to help loosen up clay soil), this is the stage to do it.

-Incorporate the turf underlay soil, spreading to a depth of 50-100mm, depending on your site soil.
-For a depth of 50mm you will need to order 1m³ of underlay for every 20m² of turf area.
-Level off soil with a rake and then firm by watering.
-To comply with building regulations finished turf must sit 75mm below weep holes.
+Incorporate the turf underlay soil, spreading to a depth of 100mm, depending on your site soil.
+For a depth of 100mm you will need to order 2m³ of underlay for every 20m² of turf area.
+Level off the imported soil with a rake to ensure the surface has the correct gradient and is level.
+Please ensure the finished surface is left firm.
+To comply with building regulations, finished turf must sit 75mm below weep holes.

 Measure up the area, marking the dimensions on a sketch of the area.
-If you are uncertain as to the amount of turf required you can contact our team for assistance.
+If you are uncertain as to the amount you will need when laying new turf, you can contact our team for assistance.
 We will work out the quantity required and advise you of the most suitable turf variety for your specific area.

 For more detailed information see our turf calculator.